tezalve/SignLanguage_ML/README.md

 Couldn't opload "train_images" file because its larger than 100mb (︶︹︺)

-Also the dataset is really big so couldn't upload that as well.
+Also the dataset is really big so couldn't upload that as well (100,000+ pictures).

 # New

 Original project only handled white hand on black background.
-I added black hand on white background (My histogram wouldn't show a proper black background So ..)
+I added black hand on white background (My histogram wouldn't show a proper black background So ..) by adding new dataset

 # Based On
 Saha, D..
 (2018, May 9).
 Sign-Language (Version 1). figshare. https://doi.org/10.6084/m9.figshare.6241901.v1A very simple CNN project.